bodejan/ChatPBAC/README.md

 # TODOs

-1. We only classify the access purpose once, afterwards it can be changed manually changed
 2. Fix parallel memory issues
 3. Add instructions to gradio
 4. Add configs to gradio
-5. Make it two-step:
-    1. Identify access purpose based in used prompt
-    2. Start to chat with already defined purpose
 6. Fix purpose classification with history